pdf-raku/PDF-Lite-raku/README.md

 ## See also

-- [PDF::Font::Loader](https://pdf-raku.github.io/PDF-Font-Loader-raku) for using Postscript and TrueType fonts.
+- [PDF::Font::Loader](https://pdf-raku.github.io/PDF-Font-Loader-raku) for using Postscript, TrueType and OpenType fonts.

 - This module (PDF::Lite) is based on [PDF](https://pdf-raku.github.io/PDF-raku) and has all of it methods available.
 This includes: